eisuke119/Research-Project/README.md

 1. Run the main processing script: `python main.py`.
 2. If you do not want to run all models go to `config/models.yml` and comment out the models.
-3. Run `NEED` to reproduce figures.
+3. To reproduce figures, run the notebooks in the folder *figure_notebooks/*.

 #### 4. Notes